magical-coder/LEETCODE-MAY-CHALLENGE/README.md

 # LEETCODE-MAY-CHALLENGE
-It contains code of all the problems of LEETCODE MAY CHALLENGE Any suggestions will be valuable.
+It contains code of all the problems of LEETCODE MAY CHALLENGE<br />
+Any suggestions will be valuable.<br />
 DAY1:<br />
 https://leetcode.com/explore/challenge/card/may-leetcoding-challenge/534/week-1-may-1st-may-7th/3316/ <br />
 DAY2:<br />